 Hotham Park

-Top tip: The adventure golf is genuinely free, not a catch.
-Clubs are available from the cafe.
+Top tip: The adventure golf is a paid attraction (from £6 for under-16s, £9 adults), but the playground and park are free.
 Gets busy on sunny weekends.

 Bognor Regis Beach